Halloween is an exciting time filled with spooky stories, candy and costumes. However, it can lead to scary Halloween injuries.

 Be cautious when crossing the street during trick or treating.
-If possible, avoid wearing dark clothing, which makes it hard for drivers to see you or bring flashlights and reflectors to stay visible.
+Use flashlights and reflectors to stay visible to drivers, especially if you’re wearing dark clothing.
 Stay on the sidewalks and be aware of your surroundings.
-If you are driving on Halloween night, drive slow and with caution looking out for trick or treaters crossing the street.
+If you are driving on Halloween night, drive slowly with caution looking out for trick-or-treaters darting across the street.

 OrthoIndy Urgent Care is open seven days a week and provides immediate access to orthopedic care so you can avoid the emergency room wait and cost.

 For questions about OrthoIndy Urgent Care call 317.802.2000.